obsidiandynamics/kafdrop/README.md

 mvn assembly:single docker:build
 ```

-## Docker Compose sandbox
+## Docker Compose
-There is a `docker-compose.yaml` file that bundles a sandbox Kafka/ZooKeeper instance with Kafdrop:
+There is a `docker-compose.yaml` file that bundles a Kafka/ZooKeeper instance with Kafdrop:
 ```sh
 cd docker-compose/kafka-kafdrop
 docker-compose up